martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Starting Common Lisp implementation and loading the readable library
 ====================================================================

 You need to run your implementation of Common Lisp and then load the "readable" library.
+Any Common Lisp implementation should work well, as it only depends on standard Common Lisp mechanisms.
+The sbcl and clisp implementations are especially tested and known to work well.
+Since clisp has some annoying limitations, you might prefer sbcl, but again, either work well.

 You can load the "readable" library by using QuickLisp, or by invoking ASDF directly.
 Here is how to do it in each case.

 Loading the "readable" library via QuickLisp
 --------------------------------------------

-QuickLisp makes things easy to start, assuming you have QuickLisp installed.
+QuickLisp makes things easy to start, assuming you have QuickLisp installed (see [Install-howto]).
 You need to *first* start up up your implementation of Common Lisp.
-E.G., for clisp, this is normally:
+E.G., for sbcl, this is normally:

-    clisp  # Use "sbcl" to run sbcl instead, obviously.
+    sbcl  # Use "clisp" to run clisp instead, obviously.

 To load the "readable" library, at the command line or at the beginning of each file, do this:

     (ql:quickload "readable")

 After that, you just tell "readable" which notation you want to use.
 So for example, if you want to use the "sweet-expression" notation described later, you'd execute *(readable:enable-sweet)*.

 Thus, the top of each of your files would say something like this:

     (ql:quickload "readable")
     (readable:enable-sweet) ; or whichever notation you've chosen.